BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-02-how-to-manage-hundreds-of-templates.md

 ## The context

-Today, at **Bedrock** company, we are providing a streaming service on :
+Today, at **Bedrock** company, we are providing a streaming service on:
-- 11 common **CTV** platforms : Tizen, Philips, WebOS, Hisense, Panasonic, Orange, Xbox, PS4, Orsay, Smart Alliance, WhaleOS
+- 11 common **CTV** platforms: Tizen, Philips, WebOS, Hisense, Panasonic, Orange, Xbox, PS4, Orsay, Smart Alliance, WhaleOS
-- 5 **Android** platforms : mobile / TV : AndroidTV, bytel, free, SFR, FireTV
+- 6 **Android** platforms: mobile, AndroidTV, bytel, free, SFR, FireTV
-- 2 **Apple** platforms : iOS / tvOS
+- 2 **Apple** platforms: iOS / tvOS
 - 1 **Web** platform
 - a lot of specific devices

-Each of these platforms has its own guidelines and usage (interaction, screen sizes, etc.) and is managed by a dedicated team in our organization.
+Each of these platforms has its own guidelines and usage (interaction, screen sizes, etc) and is managed by a dedicated team in our organization.
 They also have their own native **design components** on which our implementations rely to offer the best possible experience.

-Bedrock currently have four clients (M6+, RTL+ Hungary, Videoland, Showcase), each of them have their dedicated application on each platform.
+Bedrock currently has three clients (M6+, RTL+ Hungary, Videoland), each of them has their dedicated application on each platform.
 But they also have their own design expectations and branding guidelines.
-At their disposal, they have a **design system** : a set of visual asset they can use to render pages.
-These component follow the atomic design model, which means that each layer is a composition of the previous one.
-Here is a non-exhaustive list :
+At their disposal, they have a **design system**: a set of visual assets they can use to render pages.
+These components follow the atomic design model, which means that each layer is a composition of the previous one.
+Here is a non-exhaustive list:
-- 14 **tokens** : base element that define the brand ex : Colors, FontSystem, Radius, Shadow, Breakpoints, Treatments...
+- 14 **tokens**: base element that defines the brand (ex: Colors, FontSystem, Radius, Shadow, Breakpoints, Treatments...)
-- 9 **atoms** : simplest design item that cannot be decomposed ex : Icons, Avatar, CheckBox, ProgressBar, ServiceIcon, Separator...
+- 9 **atoms**: simplest design item that cannot be decomposed (ex: Icons, Avatar, CheckBox, ProgressBar, ServiceIcon, Separator...)
-- 62 **molecules** : group of atoms that form a visual unity ex : Card, Poster, HorizontalCard, Button, CTA, Portrait, Totem...
+- 62 **molecules**: group of atoms that forms a visual unity (ex: Card, Poster, HorizontalCard, Button, CTA, Portrait, Totem...)
-- 12 **organisms**: complex visual items or part of the interface : Jumbotron, Hero, Solo, Banner…
+- 12 **organisms**: complex visual item or part of the interface (ex: Jumbotron, Hero, Solo, Banner...)

 _Sample screens composed of design system components_